Croco Birthday 2026 JFB banner image

 • VALUE FROM META FIELD 一 a text field to take the values from a custom meta field added to the taxonomy instead of the default term IDs used as the values for the list items;

-• CALCULATED VALUE FROM META FIELD 一 a field to specify the name of the Calculated Field in the form to include a value from a specific meta field in the formula.
+• CALCULATED VALUE FROM META FIELD 一 a field to specify the name of the Calculated Field in the form to include a value from a specific meta field in the formula;

 The “Terms” option is often used in the corresponding fields of forms for registering or using categorized objects.
-For example, read about applying the “Terms” option for a taxi site in the How to Create a Taxi Booking Form to learn how to allow choosing categories and display them via the Select Field, and the Insert and Update Term tutorial to know how to manage and display the terms.
+For example, read about applying the “Terms” option for a taxi site in the How to Create a Taxi Booking Form tutorial to learn how to allow choosing categories and display them via the Select Field, and the Insert and Update Term tutorial to know how to manage and display the terms.

 Meta Fields